Looking for resolution ideas for students, beyond academics?

 New Year’s Resolutions for a College Student’s Life in General

 There are so many ways to make your life better, and for you to be happier!
-Your life is made up of moments, from the mundane every day ones to the big extraordinary ones.
-With your new year’s resolutions seek out ways you can make each day better, create more memories and to just live your best life.
+Your life is made up of moments, from the mundane everyday ones to the big extraordinary ones.
+With your new year’s resolutions seek out ways you can make each day better, create more memories and just live your best life.

 How can you make life more exciting?
-Perhaps you want to travel more, read more, live in a better place or perhaps just to have a better daily routine.
+Perhaps you want to travel more, read more, live in a better place or perhaps just to have a better morning routine.

 Here are some resolution ideas that make life better: